freenas/freenas-docs/userguide/system.rst

 For those who wish to see which checks are performed, the autotune script is located in :file:`/usr/local/bin/autotune`.
-#endif freenas
-#ifdef truenas
-%brand% provides an autotune script which optimizes the system.
-The :guilabel:`Enable autotune` option in :menuselection:`System --> Advanced` is enabled by default, so this script runs automatically.
-Leaving autotune enabled is recommended unless advised otherwise by an iXsystems support engineer.

-If the autotune script adjusts any settings, the changed values appear in
-:menuselection:`System --> Tunables`.
-While these values can be modified and overridden, speak to a support engineer first.
-Manual changes can have a negative impact on system performance.
-Note that deleting tunables that were created by autotune only affects the current session, as autotune-set tunables are recreated at boot.

-For those who wish to see which checks are performed, the autotune script is located in :file:`/usr/local/bin/autotune`.
-#endif truenas

 .. index:: Self-Encrypting Drives